Nevenall/ghosting-the-edge/03 Gearing Up.md

 {Hard to Load}​—Weapons that are {Hard to Load} increase the opposition to reload them by +2.

-{Limited Range}​—Defenders get a +1 to {{Defend}} for every zone they are distant from the attacker.
+{Limited Range}​—Defenders get a +1 to {{defend}} for every zone they are distant from the attacker.
 This could be because the weapon is inaccurate or because it disperses quickly or loses its energy quickly.

 {Extra Capacity}​—+2 Ammo.